-Oftentimes, we have clients who have been involved in an accident, and they initially say they walked away feeling uninjured, only to have symptoms such as neck pain, headaches, back and shoulder pain, and vertigo, which occur days, weeks, or even months later.
+Oftentimes, we have clients who initially say they walked away from their accident feeling uninjured, only to have symptoms such as neck pain, headaches, back and shoulder pain, and vertigo, occur days, weeks, or even months later.

-Another unexpected symptom that many of our clients experience is brain fog, often related to head trauma from their accident.
+Another unexpected symptom that many of our clients’ experience is brain fog, often related to head trauma from their accident.
 Accidents, such as car crashes and slip and falls, can result in the injured party feeling confused and/ or disoriented, symptoms which are indicative of brain fog.
-Brain fog can be one of the most life-altering symptoms you can have after an accident because it can affect you in tasks you have to complete in your everyday life.

-8 mph is enough force in an impact to damage soft tissue in the brain, which can explain why someone might walk away from just being in an auto accident feeling just fine, only to develop symptoms of brain fog later on.
+8 mph is enough to force in an impact to damage soft tissue in the brain, which can explain why someone might walk away from just being in an auto accident feeling just fine, only to develop symptoms later on.

 Brain fog is a symptom that can occur as a result of one or more of the following injuries: